Artifacts

 Trench Periscope and Carrying Case

-The trench periscope used by Private First Class Harry Shankman, Company L, has been put on loan to the Armed Forces Military Museum located at Camp Shelby, Hattesburg, Mississippi.
+The trench periscope used by Private First Class Harry Shankman, Company L, was on loan to the Armed Forces Military Museum located at Camp Shelby, Hattesburg, Mississippi.
 This photo shows part of their WWI exhibit with his trench scope and case prominently displayed on the desktop in a diorama.
-From the collection of R. Miller.
+Currently in the private collection of R. Miller.

 Wound Certificate